 Indian head massage is well known for relieving long-term ailments such as headaches, eyestrain, sinusitis, insomnia, fatigue and stress.
 It is often used in the workplace as even short treatments can be very beneficial, especially when given on a regular basis.
 This therapy is also suitable for pregnant women as small adjustments to the treatment can be made.

-Sue works at the Active Birth Centre therapy clinic 2 Sundays a month, near Archway - http://activebirthcentre.com/the-clinic/massage/ and from her home in Islington N5
+I work at the Active Birth Centre therapy clinic, near Archway N19 2 Sundays a month - http://activebirthcentre.com/the-clinic/massage/ and from my home in Islington N5

 "Sue creates the perfect balance between restoration and relaxation.
 I've been going to see Sue now for over 3 and a half years since I became pregnant with my first child.
 Now I have found her, I simply won't waste my time or money on massages with anyone else.
 Jacqueline - July 2015